wazuh/wazuh-documentation/source/cloud-service/your-environment/technical-faq.rst

 How can I send data to my environment?
 --------------------------------------

-All the communications will be sent through Wazuh agents.
+All the communications will be sent through Wazuh agents once they register into the environment.
 This way it is guaranteed that your data will be secure.

 Is it possible to change the URL to access the environment?
 -----------------------------------------------------------